Charles Theodore, Elector of Bavaria

+Charles Theodore (Karl Theodor; 11 December 1724 – 16 February 1799) was a German nobleman of the Sulzbach branch of the House of Wittelsbach.
+He became Count Palatine of Sulzbach at the age of six following the death of his father Johann Christian in 1733.
+With the death of his cousin, Charles III Philip, he became Prince-elector and Count Palatine of the Rhine in 1742, being eighteen.
+In his fifties, he became Prince-Elector of Bavaria at the death of another cousin, Maximilian III Joseph, in 1777.

 Family and ascent

-Charles Theodore was of the Wittelsbach house Palatinate-Sulzbach.
+Charles Theodore was born into Palatinate-Sulzbach branch of the House of Wittelsbach.
 His father was Johann Christian, who later became Count Palatine of Sulzbach.
 His mother was Marie-Anne-Henriette-Leopoldine de La Tour d'Auvergne, Margravine of Bergen op Zoom, a grandniece of Henri de La Tour d'Auvergne, Viscount of Turenne.
-Charles Theodore was born in Drogenbos near Brussels and educated in Mannheim.
+He was born in Drogenbos near Brussels and educated in Mannheim.

 Charles Theodore was the Margrave of Bergen op Zoom from 1728 onwards.
 He then succeeded his father as Count Palatine of Sulzbach in 1733 and inherited the Electoral Palatinate and the duchies of Jülich and Berg in 1742, with the death of Charles III Philip, Elector Palatine.
 To strengthen the union of all lines of the Wittelsbach dynasty Charles III Philip had organised a wedding on 17 January 1742 when his granddaughter Elizabeth Augusta was married to Charles Theodore and her sister Maria Anna to the Bavarian prince Clement.

-As reigning Prince Elector Palatine, Charles Theodore won the hearts of his subjects by founding an academy of science, stocking up the museums' collections and supporting the arts.
-When Maximilian III Joseph of Bavaria died in 1777, Charles Theodore became also Elector and Duke of Bavaria and moved to Munich.
+As reigning prince-elector of the Palatinate, Charles Theodore founded an academy of science, stocking up the museums' collections and supporting the arts.
+When Maximilian III Joseph of Bavaria died in 1777, Charles Theodore became also elector and duke of Bavaria and moved to Munich.